|

 Linnaeus simplified naming immensely by designating one Latin name

-to indicate the genus, and one as a "shorthand" name for
+to indicate the genus, and one as a 'shorthand' name for

 the species.
-The two names make up the binomial ("two names")
+The two names make up the binomial ('two names')

-(The Species of Plants), Linnaeus renamed the briar rose Rosa canina.
+species name.
+For instance, in his two-volume work Species Plantarum (The Species of Plants), Linnaeus renamed the briar rose Rosa canina.

 This binomial system rapidly became the standard system for naming